-3.4.5 BMP: Requirement for Pre-Construction Meeting with Contractors
+3.4.5 BMP: Requirement for Pre-Construction Meeting with Contractors involved with the land-disturbing activity.

-Program Description: Prior to the commencement of regulated land-disturbance, a pre-construction meeting shall be held in order to clarify ESC/SWM roles, responsibilities and obligations of all parties involved with the land-disturbing activity.
 The meeting will be attended by the JMU Project Manager, JMU Construction Inspector, JMU Stormwater Coordinator, general construction permit operator (if applicable), and the project RLD.
 The DEQ's Valley Regional Office will be notified of land-disturbing activities as outlined in Annual Standards and Specifications.